-- In principle yes, in practice it is not economically (or in the case of keeping the AC on backup power - environmentally) feasible. - If you use a line-tie system then the solar power you generate will offset some of the power needed to run the AC.
+- In principle yes, in practice it is not economically (or in the case of keeping the AC on backup power - environmentally) feasible. - In a line-tie system then the solar power you generate will offset some of the power needed to run the AC.